Loading...

 Both Arm and x86 versions support establishing a Serial port connection over TCP.
 Ports open on the host machine and do not depend on the guest VM's network settings.

-Note: You can find more information about setting up a Serial port on a Parallels VM in the respective of this guide.
+Note: You can find more information about setting up a Serial port on a Parallels VM in the respective section of this guide.

 Serial over TCP can be used for remote debugging of VMs.
 You will need to set up your VM as a Server if you want to debug it or as a Client if you want to use it to debug other machines.
 Begin by choosing New Socket from the Source drop-down menu and type in tcp://0.0.0.0:2020 for the Server role or tcp://127.0.0.1:2020 for the Client role.
 Use the Mode drop-down menu to choose the appropriate role.
 IPv6 is also supported, so you can set up the Server as tcp://[::]:2020 and the Client as tcp://[fe80::1023:163b:ef12:d40e%eth0]:2020.